tameem-sq/Elevator-Simulations/README.md

 # Elevator Simulations

-The files sprites.py and visualizer.py were provided by or modified from starter code provided by David Liu, Professor at UofT.
+The files sprites.py and visualizer.py were provided by or modified from starter code generously provided by the brilliant David Liu, Professor at UofT.

 To run the program, run simulation.py and a pygame window will appear, displaying the contents of the simulation.